yongkanghe/eks-k10/README.md

-# This is a draft and working in progress.

 I just want to build an EKS Cluster to play with the various Data Management capabilities e.g. Backup/Restore, Disaster Recovery and Application Mobility.

 It is challenging to create an EKS cluster from AWS Cloud if you are not familiar to it.
 After the EKS Cluster is up running, we still need to install Kasten, create a sample DB, create policies etc..
 The whole process is not that simple.